-R. Depreciation of assets
+L. Depreciation of Assets

-Legislative Decree 1488 established a special depreciation regime and modified depreciation periods by increasing depreciation rates for assets acquired during the years 2020, 2021 and 2022 to promote private sector investment and provide greater liquidity given the economic outlook due to the COVID-19 pandemic.
+Through Legislative Decree 1488 - Special Depreciation Regimen and Amendments, the depreciation rates for assets acquired in 2020, 2021 and 2022 were increased in order to encourage private investment and provide greater liquidity give the economic situation caused by COVID 19.